JanM321/esphome-lg-controller/protocol.md

 bus, so the controller always receives its own messages too.

 ## Message format
 Each message is 13 bytes long.
-The first byte indicates the kind of message.
-Here the upper four bits describe who sent this message:
+The upper four bits of the first byte indicate the sender:
 * Master controller uses 0xAx, for example 0xA8 or 0xAA.
 * Slave controller uses 0x2x.
 * AC unit uses 0xCx.

-The lower four bits are used for the message type.
+The lower four bits of this byte are used for the message type.
 For example 0xC8 means it's a status message sent by the AC unit.

-The last byte is a checksum, computed by adding up the other bytes and XOR'ing with 0x55.
+The last byte of each message is a checksum, computed by adding up the other bytes and XOR'ing with 0x55.

 ## Status message (0xA8/0xC8/0x28)
 Status messages are used to control all of the basic settings such as operation mode, fan mode, room temperature, etc.